SpyglassMC/Spyglass/README.md

 ## Configuration Settings

 Press Ctrl + `,` (or other configured hotkey) to open the Settings page of VSCode, and search `datapackLanguageServer` to see all the configuration settings contributed by DHP.
 You can add your own code snippets, set the lint preferences and environment information to meet your needs.
 These config can be changed for the current user or the workspace.
 See [VSCode's official docs](https://code.visualstudio.com/docs/getstarted/settings) to learn more about configuring settings.

+## Regenerating Cache

+DHP uses cache to accelerate the process of renaming, finding references/definitions, document links, etc. However, the cache may become outdated because of various reasons, which could lead to strange behaviors.
+You can use the `Datapack: Regenerate Cache` command (ID: `datapackLanguageServer.regenerateCache`) to regenerate the cache manually.

 # Contributors